-Maintaining roadside vegetation in highly developed urban settings is increasingly challenging for state transportation agencies.
-In many cases, park-like and ornamental plantings installed on urban roadsides when the freeway was originally constructed have proven unsustainable for state transportation agencies.
-The inability to adequately maintain these areas has resulted in failure of vegetation, loss of investment, and public criticism of state transportations agencies.
+Designing and maintaining roadside vegetation in highly developed urban settings is increasingly challenging for state transportation agencies (DOTs).
+In many cases, park-like and ornamental plantings installed on urban roadsides when the freeway was originally constructed have proven unsustainable for DOTs.
+The inability to adequately access and maintain these areas has resulted in failure of planted vegetation, loss of investment, and public criticism of state transportations agencies.

-Factors contributing to the challenges of maintaining urban freeway roadsides include:
+Factors contributing to the challenges of designing and maintaining urban freeway roadsides include:

 • Constant high traffic volumes create safety risks for maintenance workers, difficult site access, and extensive traffic control requirements.

 • Ongoing expensive investment in added labor, equipment, and materials, particularly where permanent irrigation and perpetual mowing is required.

 • Noxious and invasive vegetation problems.